 We are continually evolving and adapting our diversity and inclusion programs to better support our people, clients and communities.

-Learn more about breaking news at Johnson Winter & Slattery, including major transaction announcements, practitioner appointments and team expansions.
+Our news and media coverage including major transaction announcements, practitioner appointments and team expansions.

-JWS supports a number of community initiatives and not for profit organisations across Australia through pro bono legal work, charitable donations and sponsorships.
+We support a number of community initiatives and not for profit organisations across Australia through pro bono legal work and charitable donations.

 Acted for the corporate regulator in civil penalty proceedings brought against ANZ and other big four banks concerning the alleged rigging of the Bank Bill Swap Rate.
-The proceedings were one of the largest, most complex and high profile civil penalty actions ever taken by ASIC, and were successfully settled as against ANZ (and NAB) for A$50 million each on the eve of a 4 month trial.

 Acted for the California-based specialty pharmaceutical company in the successful defence, at first instance and on appeal, of a “bet the firm” claim seeking to unwind Metagenics’ key acquisition of the Australian business and seeking A$175 million in damages.

 Acted for the defendants in Supreme Court of Queensland proceedings concerning a A$1.7 billion damages claim in respect of the 2005 Monto Coal Project Joint Venture and involving detailed assessments of the economic viability of a mine with production of up to 10 million tonnes per annum.

 Acted for the liquidators of Octaviar Limited and Octaviar Administration Pty Ltd in Australia’s largest auditor negligence case against KPMG arising out of the collapse of the MFS/Octaviar Group.